farmOS/farmOS/docs/hosting/installing.md

   together provide advanced geographic query capabilities.
 See [GitHub issue #43] for more information.
 * **SSL** Although not strictly a requirement, some features (like the "Geolocate" button on maps) will only work when over a secure connection.
+  [Field Kit] requires SSL on your farmOS instance in order to connect to it.
   SSL is also recommended if you are using the Sensor Listener module to keep your sensor's private key a secret.

 [Drupal distribution]: https://drupal.org/documentation/build/distributions
 [Drupal]: https://drupal.org